tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 The `signedStart` (`st`) and `signedExpiry` (`se`) fields indicate the start and expiration times for the SAS.
 The `signedExpiry` field is required.
 The `signedStart` field is optional.
 It it's omitted, the current UTC time is used as the start time.

 For a user delegation SAS, the start and expiration times for the SAS should be within the interval that's defined for the user delegation key.
-If a client attempts to use an SAS after the user delegation key has expired, the SAS will fail with an authorization error, regardless of whether the SAS itself is still valid.
+If a client attempts to use a SAS after the user delegation key has expired, the SAS will fail with an authorization error, regardless of whether the SAS itself is still valid.

 For more information about accepted UTC formats, see [Format DateTime values](formatting-datetime-values.md).